Leveraging Queue Length and Attention Mechanisms for Enhanced Traffic Signal Control Optimization: Experiment

 \subsection{Overall Performance}

-Table~\ref{tab:all} reports the performance of all the methods under JiNan, HangZhou, and New York real-world datasets on average travel time.
-Figure~\ref{fig:overall} gives a more intuitive performance comparison of models (except FixedTime).

-Traditional transportation methods are still powerful.
-Our proposed M-QL consistently outperforms all other previous methods under JiNan and HangZhou datasets.
-Traditional method MP~\cite{mp2013} also outperforms FRAP~\cite{frap}, MPLight~\cite{mplight}, and CoLight~\cite{colight} under JiNan and HangZhou datasets.
-Under New York dataset, MP and M-QL outperforms MPLight.

-We have supposed that: M-QL would do better if the traffic roads is longer, and MP would do better if the traffic roads is shorter.
-The roads of JiNan and HangZhou network are longer than New York's, and they can be classed into two types.
-M-QL consistently outperforms MP among JiNan and HangZhou datasets, and MP consistently outperforms M-QL among New York's datsset.

-Our proposed QL-DQN,QL-GAT and AttentionLight outperform all other previous methods over JiNna and HangZhou datasets, while QL-GAT outperforms all other previous methods over all the datasets.
-AttentionLight also consistently outperforms MPLight and FRAP among all the datasets.
-With the same framework and different state and reward compared to CoLight, the improvement of QL-GAT is significant, proving the importance of state representation for RL-based TSC.
+Table~\ref{tab:all} reports the performance of all the methods under JiNan, HangZhou, and New York real-world datasets in terms of average travel time.
+Traditional TSC methods, such as MP~\cite{mp2013} and M-QL, continue to demonstrate competitive results.
+Specifically, MP~\cite{mp2013} outperforms FRAP~\cite{frap}, MPLight~\cite{mplight}, PRGLight~\cite{prglight}, and CoLight~\cite{colight} under JiNan and HangZhou datasets.
+Our proposed M-QL consistently outperforms all other previous methods under JiNan and HangZhou datasets, with an improvement of up to 4.21\% (averaging 2.47\%), while MP surpasses M-QL under New York datasets.
+We hypothesize that the length of traffic roads influences the performance of TSC methods, with M-QL potentially excelling on longer roads and MP on shorter roads.
+These results can validate this hypothesis.

-Our proposed AttentionLight and QL-GAT achieve new state-of-the-art among traditional and RL-based TSC methods.
-In addition, QL-XLight only uses queue length information of a particular intersection, which has the advantage of deployment than CoLight, MPLight, and FRAP.

-The importance of Parameter sharing is re-emphasized for RL-based models.
-MPLight~\cite{mplight} demonstrates better performance than FRAP and addresses the importance of parameter sharing.
-However, when FRAP is trained with parameter sharing same as MPLight, it has slightly better performance than MPLight.
+Additionally, our proposed AttentionLight achieves new state-of-the-art performance and outperforms all other previous methods over JiNan and HangZhou datasets, with an improvement of up to 6.88\% (averaging 4.34\%).
+AttentionLight exclusively utilizes queue length information of a specific intersection, thus requiring less computation and offering deployment advantages over CoLight, MPLight, and FRAP.
+Finally, we reemphasize the importance of parameter sharing for RL-based models in TSC.
+MPLight~\cite{mplight} has demonstrated superior performance than FRAP and addressed the importance of parameter sharing.
+When FRAP is trained and tested with parameter sharing in the same manner as MPLight, it slightly outperforms MPLight.